lextm/jekyll-theme-chirpy/_posts/2008-10-18-snmp-design-incomplete-agent-demo.md

 }
 ```

-Note: If you don’t explicitly specify the port number in Agent.Start, 161 will be used by default.
+Note: If you don't explicitly specify the port number in Agent.Start, 161 will be used by default.

 And the hardest part is the agent related.
 Thus, I handle the GET requests here for demo.